jundalisay/spblist/content/en/research/descartes/meteors/discourse-08d.md

 This demonstrates that the refraction of water cannot be much less or greater than I suppose.

-For if it were only a little greater, it would make the half diameter of the inner rainbow less than `41` degrees, instead of which, by common belief, it is given `45` degrees;
+If it were only a little greater, it would make the half diameter of the inner rainbow less than `41` degrees, instead of which, by common belief, it is given `45` degrees.

-If we suppose it small enough to make it really 45, we will find that that of the outer one will not be much more than `45` either, instead of which it appears to the eye to be much larger than that of the inner one.
+If we suppose it small enough to make it really `45`, we will find that that of the outer one will not be much more than `45` either, instead of which it appears to the eye to be much larger than that of the inner one.

 Maurolycus was the first to have determined one of `45` degrees.
 He determines the other to be about `56`.

-This shows the little faith that should be added to observations that are not accompanied by true reason.
+**This shows the little faith that should be added to observations that are not accompanied by true reason.**

 Red is outside in the inner rainbow and inside in the outer one.

 This is based on the same cause for which it appears towards `F`, rather than towards `H`, through the `MNP` prism.

+{{< i s="/graphics/physics/prism.jpg" a="Colors" >}}

-If the eyes is on white linen `FGH` looking at this crystal, he will see red towards its thicker part `MP`, and blue towards `N`.
+If the eyes is on white linen `FGH` looking at this crystal, he will see:
+- red towards its thicker part `MP`
+- blue towards `N`

 This is because the red-tinted ray that goes to `F` comes from `C`, the part of the sun most advanced towards `MP`.

 This means that the thicker center of the raindrops are:
 - outside with respect to the colored points that form the inner rainbow.